Introduction

 Many places to stay and attractions are closed in the winter, although the area is still scenic and beautiful - and very quiet - during this period.

-Crafnant House is our B&B in the village of Trefriw, Eryri | Snowdonia
+Maybe we will see you one day at Crafnant House - our B&B in the village of Trefriw near Betws-y-Coed in Eryri | Snowdonia.

 We look forward to welcoming you to Wales soon!